Nurse uniform: Nurse uniforms versus scrubs

 In many parts of the world, nurses continue to wear a uniform consisting of a dress, pinafore and cap.
 The traditional white uniform for male nursing staff is now going out of fashion, except for student nurses.
 A tunic of either the dental surgeon style or a V-neck with a collar is very often used.
 The colours vary with grade, area of work, and hospital; however, the male equivalent of a sister (that is, charge nurse) tend to be shades of blue or dark green: often, this is the only colour to be recognised by the public as signifying a person in authority.

 Nursing jewellery

 Nurses were actively discouraged from wearing jewellery which might distract from their purpose and get caught on patient skin during care activity.
 A fob watch or pendant watch is considered synonymous with nursing.
 The fob watch frees the nurses' hands for client care and prevents the wrist watch becoming a vector for disease.
-Watches are sometimes given as a token rite-of-passage gift from parents to young nurses, who are making the transition into nurses' quarters and live away from home for the first time.
+Watches are sometimes given as a token rite-of-passage gift from parents to young nurses, who are making the transition into nurses' quarters and living away from home for the first time.